DalePutnam/D-NES/README.md

 8. Download wxWidgets-3.0 and extract it to the externals folder.
 Name it simply `wxWidgets`.
 9. Navigate to `externals/wxWidgets/build/msw` and open `wx_vc12.sln`.
 10. Build both the Debug and Release configurations.
 Once done close the solution.
-11. The build environment is now setup.
+11. The build environment is now set up.
 Open D-NES.sln and build either Debug or Release.

 ### Linux